-In order to spend crucial time writing, RWW participants attended Vermont Studio Center, The Anderson Center, Virginia Center for the Creative Arts, Centrum, Soapstone, Montana Artists’ Refuge, the David White Center in Costa Rica, Katchemak Bay Conference, Hypatia-in-the-Woods, Fishtrap, an NEH Summer Seminar, the Jack Straw Writers’ Program, and various regional arts centers.
+Residencies and participation at The Vermont Studio Center, The Anderson Center, the Virginia Center for the Creative Arts, Centrum, Soapstone, Montana Artists’ Refuge, the Kachemak Bay Conference, the Sitka Symposium, Hypatia-in-the-Woods, Fishtrap, an NEH Summer Seminar, the Jack Straw Writers’ Program, and various regional arts centers.

-In order to develop teaching skills, RWW participants led a number of local workshops; designed courses for the Attic Institute; developed courses at the college and high school levels; worked as writers in the schools; taught writing in a prison in Mexico; founded local reading/open mic series; organized a Latino Literary Festival; organized a city-wide book fair; attended the annual AWP conference.
+Led local writing workshops in poetry, fiction, and nonfiction; designed courses for the Attic Institute; developed courses at the college and high school levels; worked as writers in the schools; taught writing in a prison in Mexico; founded local reading/open mic series; organized a Latino Literary Festival; organized a city-wide book fair; attended the annual AWP conference.